return42/sphkerneldoc/linux_src_doc/include/linux/idr_h.rst

 .. c:function::  idr_for_each_entry_continue( idr,  entry,  id)

-    continue iteration over an idr's elements of a given type
+    Continue iteration over an IDR's elements of a given type

     :param  idr:
-        idr handle
+        IDR handle.

     :param  entry:
-        the type * to use as cursor
+        The type * to use as a cursor.

     :param  id:
-        id entry's key
+        Entry ID.

 .. _`idr_for_each_entry_continue.description`:

 Description
 -----------

-Continue to iterate over list of given type, continuing after the current position.
+Continue to iterate over entries, continuing after the current position.

 .. _`ida_get_new`: